Major in Social Work (BSW)

 - Practice with Organizations & Communities

 The Bachelor of Social Work is a versatile degree.
-Graduates from an accredited Social Work program meet the basic eligibility requirements for advanced standing Master of Social Work programs.
-Graduates can work in a variety of fields to include:
+Graduates from the accredited Evelyn Lane Sanders Social Work Program meet the basic eligibility requirements for advanced standing Master of Social Work programs.
+Graduates can work in a variety of fields

 - Administration and Management